cs0317/SVAuth/README.md

 9. Run the SVAuth project with Visual Studio.
 The example ASP.NET relying party application will open in your default web browser.

+Note: `SVAuth.sln` contains dependency edges from `SVX` to the relevant BCT and Corral tools to ensure they are up to date before SVAuth runs.
+These cannot be added directly to `SVX` as references because `SVX` targets .NET Core and the BCT and Corral projects target .NET Framework.

 ## Earlier repositories (discontinued)

 * [AuthPlatelet](https://github.com/AuthPlatelet/AuthPlatelet)